YanikKumar93/IP-Project-/Source_Code .md

             print("The choosen group of columns are : \n") print(Main_Table.loc(list_columns))
     elif command_1 == 2:
-        print("What do you want to see :"
+        print("What do you want to see in the form of graphs :"
               "1.
 Single column report"
               "2.
-Multi column comparison")
+Comparison of two columns")
         print("****** Please enter the number of the choice of your wish ******") command_3 = int(input("Please enter your choice : ")) if command_3 == 1: